kamenomagic/expo-google-drive-api-wrapper/README.md

+﻿Fork of the fork; this packages is available on npm: https://www.npmjs.com/package/expo-google-drive-api-wrapper#https://developers.google.com/drive/v3/reference/files/export which links to the github page github.com/marcosmessias/expo-google-drive-api-wrapper which no longer exists (otherwise I would have forked it there).
+The repository is under MIT license so I decided to copy over the project and add my changes here.

+---

-﻿Fork of the [react-native-google-drive-api-wrapper](https://github.com/RobinBobin/react-native-google-drive-api-wrapper) project, removed react-native-fs and added the [expo-file-system](https://docs.expo.io/versions/latest/sdk/filesystem/)
+Fork of the [react-native-google-drive-api-wrapper](https://github.com/RobinBobin/react-native-google-drive-api-wrapper) project, removed react-native-fs and added the [expo-file-system](https://docs.expo.io/versions/latest/sdk/filesystem/)

 This wrapper facilitates the use of the [google drive api](https://developers.google.com/drive/v3/reference/).